PTC-Education/Gaze-Tracking-Demos/README.md

 **Purpose:** To inspire creativity in others to find meaningful applications for gaze tracking.

 **Summary:** A conglomeration of AR experiences that showcase the power of gaze tracking.
 The experiences herein can be classified into two primary groups,  object manipulation or analytical applications.
-Each experience highlights a separate use case and is intended to inspire creators think about how gaze tracking could enhance their own AR experiences.
+Each experience highlights a separate use case and is intended to inspire AR authors think about how gaze tracking could enhance their own AR experiences.

 ### **Table of Contents**